MicrosoftDocs/VBA-Docs/outlook/Concepts/Customizing-Forms/save-a-form-with-the-item-one-off-forms.md

   3. Republish the form with the same name.

-  4. Close and do not save changes to the item.
+  4. Close and don't save changes to the item.

   All the items in the folder will use the updated custom form the next time that the items are opened, because the message class of the items still refers to the published form.